 9. Radiation polluted substances.

 10. Printed publications, oil paintings, photographs, pictures, cards, books, magazines stony sculptures and mannequins which contradict Islamic teachings, decencies, or deliberately implying immorality or turmoil.

 11. Any other goods, the importation of which is prohibited under the authority of U.A.E. customs laws or any other laws in the country.

 Source: Dubai Customs.

-1. Certain chemicals and drugs are banned in UAE, it is essential to check and ensure that the medicine which someone is carrying does not contain a banned or restricted substance.
-List of drugs and medicines banned in the UAE are available on the website: www.uaeinteract.com/travel/drug.asp
+1. Certain chemicals and drugs are banned in UAE, so it is essential to check and ensure that the medicine that someone is carrying does not contain a banned or restricted substance.
+A list of drugs and medicines banned in the UAE is available on the website: www.uaeinteract.com/travel/drug.asp

 2. If for medical or emergency reasons one needs to carry any medicines, it should be ensured to have a medical prescription from a UAE licensed doctor.
 If treatment was undertaken outside the UAE, one must carry both a doctor’s prescription as well as a detailed medical report, both of which should be suitably attested.